redvypr/redvypr/doc/source/redvypr.rst

 Redvypr provides the infrastructure for sensor but does not provide out of the box interfaces to the almost infinite number of different sensor realizations.
 The user needs to write their own interface using the API provided by redvypr.
-Since redvypr is written in Python it is not well designed for "fast" sensors, i.e. sensors with sampling rates well above 100 Hz which need to be processed fast.
-The distribution is on frequency scales of 100 Hz.
-The datapackets can be large though, allowing to transport more data by one packet.
+Since redvypr is written in Python it is not well designed for "fast" sensors, i.e. sensors with sampling rates well above 100 Hz and need to be processed at the same frequency.
+Despite this redvypr is principally capable to buffer the data and transport larger packets, avoiding a data loss.
+This data can then be processed on lower frequencies by downstream devices.